BlakeFoster/Arduino-Ping/README.md

 ICMP ping library for the Arduino

-To use, copy the icmp_ping directory libraries into the libraries of your Arduino folder.
+To use, copy the icmp_ping directory into the libraries directory of your Arduino folder.

 e.g. cp ~/Arduino-Ping/icmp_ping /usr/share/arduino/libraries/icmp_ping